Connor Chapman: Season 2018: K League 1

 Chapman signed with another K League 1 club Pohang Steelers in January 2018, ahead of the 2018 K League 1 season.

 At the end of a successful 2018 season with Pohang finishing 4th in the K League 1, Chapman signed a two-year contract extension with Pohang, tying him to the club until the end of the 2020 season.

 In February 2019, it was reported by Korean media that Chapman was trying to force a move to Europe and had been infected by a brain parasite, which was reported to be false by Chapman.
 After suffering a stomach bug during the 2019 pre-season, Pohang were unhappy with Chapman's recovery plan and following prolonged talks between the club and the player, the club decided to terminate his contract.

 Western United

 On 7 March 2019, Chapman signed with the newly formed A-League team Western United.

-Daejejon Hana Citizen
+Daejeon Hana Citizen

-On 21 January 2020, Chapman signed with Daejeon Hana Citizen.
+On 4 January 2020, Chapman signed with Daejeon Hana Citizen.
 On 24 February 2021, his contract with the club was terminated.

 FC Seoul

-On 12 July 2021, Chapman signed with FC Seoul.
+On 12 July 2021, Chapman joined with FC Seoul on a free transfer, signing an 18-month contract.

+Brisbane Roar

+On 11 February 2022, Chapman returned to Australia, joining Brisbane Roar and signing an 18-month contract.
+He made his first start on 3 May 2022, against Central Coast Mariners.
+On 7 February 2023, Brisbane announced the departure of Chapman.
+During his spell at the club, the team reached the semifinals of the Australia Cup for the first time.

+Melbourne Victory

+On the same date, February 7, Melbourne Victory announced the signing of Chapman on a contract until the end of the 2023–24 season.